Football Pass Rush

 What is a Pass Rush in Football?

 A pass rush in football is when defenders attempt to tackle or disrupt the quarterback before he can throw the ball on a passing play.
-The ultimate goal of a good pass rush is to sack the quarterback which usually leads to a large loss of yardage.
-However, putting a lot of pressure on the quarterback can also lead to poorly thrown balls, resulting in possible interceptions.
+The ultimate goal of a good pass rush is to sack the quarterback, which usually leads to a large loss of yardage.
+Putting a lot of pressure on the quarterback can also lead to poorly thrown balls, resulting in possible interceptions.

-The pass rush on an average passing play will feature four defenders coming at the quarterback.
-These lineman use tactics such as bull rushing or outside speed runs to get passed their offensive counterparts.
+The pass rush on an average passing play will feature three or four defenders coming at the quarterback.
+These lineman use tactics such as bull rushing or outside speed runs to get past their offensive counterparts.
 The key to a good pass rush is limiting the amount of time the quarterback has.
-Not only does this make it harder for the offense, but easier for their defensive teammates in coverage.
+Not only does this make it harder for the offense, but it’s also easier for their defensive teammates in coverage.

 If there is a long distance to go to reach a first down, it is common for defenses to only have three pass rushers so they can have an extra person in coverage.